SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/GroupSample/README.md

 #Group Sample

-This sample demonstrate how to add nodes, connectors, nodegroups to the palette and add palette to the palettes collection of the symbol palette.
+This sample demonstrates how to add nodes, connectors, node groups to the palette and add palette to the palettes collection of the symbol palette.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent